 How to escape the “Got a Minute?” trap

-“Got a minute?” is how problems sneak onto your desk wearing someone else’s name tag.
+“Got a minute?” requests are how problems sneak onto your desk wearing someone else’s name tag.

 Say yes too often, and you say no to focus, strategy, and deep work.